 Jesus and Women

 Most of what the Kroegers say in “Women Elders: Called by God?” about the women around Jesus in the gospels and his acceptance of women is quite obvious to any reader and doesn’t do anything to prove their contention that women should be leaders and teachers in the church.
 But I was disappointed in the way they dealt with the scriptures.
 For example, they claim that it was the prophetess Anna who proclaimed Christ’s birth to Israel (Luke 2:26-38).
 But so did Simeon (Lk 2:25-35), Zacharias (Lk 1:67-79), the shepherds (Lk 2:8-18), and the Magi (Matt 2:2, 11).
 Do they not warrant a mention because they are men?
 And Mary was ready to accept God’s plan and she understood its implications (Lk 1:38, 48) – so what?
 She was counselled by Elizabeth – again, so what?
 What does this contribute to the contention that women should be elders and/or teachers in the Church?
-So what that the Syrophenician woman received what she wanted from Jesus because of “this saying” (Mark 7:29)?
+So what that the Syrophenician woman received what she wanted from Jesus for replying to him: “even the dogs under the table eat the children’s crumbs” (Mark 7:28 RSV-2CE)?
 The Kroegers would have us believe that it’s because she matched wits with Jesus!
-But this is deception and not true, because Jesus said to her “O woman, great is thy faith: be it unto thee even as thou wilt” (Matt 15:28).
+But this is deception and not true, because Jesus said to her “O woman, great is your faith!
+Let it be done for you as you desire” (Matt 15:28).
 Since when did Jesus give us anything on the basis of our wit?
 Besides, even if she did obtain her daughter’s deliverance because she was sharp intellectually, it doesn’t strengthen the case for women to be in ministry.
 It’s true, as the Kroegers claim, that Jesus made her a spiritual example – but that’s all it was.
 To bring in all these examples of women who are mentioned in scripture is bad scholarship at best because none of them support their case, they just add a lot of fluff.

 The qualifications for an apostle were that they be men; that they had been with the other apostles for the whole time of Jesus ministry from John the Baptist until he was taken into heaven; and a witness of his resurrection (Acts 1:21-22).
 In Luke 6:13 Jesus chose from among the disciples twelve men to be his apostles; he could have chosen some women to give balance to the “team” – he didn’t.
 He could have chosen one woman as a representative of the female gender – he didn’t.
 So these apostles were to be with him for his entire ministry on earth and were to be the foundation of the Church (Rev 21:14; Eph 2:20).
 Did Jesus have a problem with women?
 No, he accepted them totally; but accepting them does not equate to making them leaders in the Church.
 Jesus accepts everyone who comes to him but he doesn’t make them all leaders and teachers.